zevenet/packetbl/README.md

 # [PacketBL](https://www.zevenet.com)
 This Packetbl software is a new NON-OFFICIAL version of a not maintained project with this same name, this project was developed by Russell Miller.
-Later, it was incluided in CentOS repositories and now, it has been improved by Alvaro cano of Zevenet team.
+Later, it was incluided in CentOS repositories and now, it has been improved by Alvaro cano of ZEVENET team.
 The goal of this program is to connect netfilter with user space to check if a origin IP is malicious using a DNS server as a realtime database.
 Packetbl uses netfilter-queue feature to receive a packet from netfilter to user space.

 Packetbl will reject or will drop a connection if a DNS server resolves the queried client IP.
 So the DNS server will be used as a service of dynamic black lists.
 Those black lists are supported by specialist security providers, you can find some of them here: https://en.wikipedia.org/wiki/Comparison_of_DNS_blacklists

 Some RBL domains are: